kadirermantr/kadirermantr.github.io/content/about.md

 Hey everyone 👋

 My name is Kadir.

-I was born and bred in Türkiye 🇹🇷

-I've lived in many cities so far.
+I was born and bred in Türkiye 🇹🇷 I've lived in many cities so far.
 Getting to know different cultures was a good experience for me.

-I live in Istanbul and plan to stay here for a while.
-It is the most populous European city and is cosmopolitan.
-Everything in this city moves at breakneck speed (even the turtles 😄)

 ## Favorites